-Brutalism's Rise And Fall, As Told Through The Architecture Of Paris
+Brutalism’s Rise And Fall, As Told Through The Architecture Of Paris

 Architectural Experimentation Arrives

-The Brutalist buildings Wilson and Green included in the map were constructed as the symbolic centerpieces of the new cities, like the Town Hall at Bobigny designed by Marius Depont and Michel Holley in 1974—a wedge-shaped building with a concrete brise soleil that rises from an opaque base—and Les Étoiles at Ivry-sur-Seine, a circa 1970 building that looks like a jigsaw of saw-tooth shaped terraces bu Jean Renaudie and Reneé Gailhoustet.
+The Brutalist buildings Wilson and Green included in the map were constructed as the symbolic centerpieces of the new cities, like the town hall at Bobigny designed by Marius Depont and Michel Holley in 1974–a wedge-shaped building with a concrete brise soleil that rises from an opaque base–and Les Étoiles at Ivry-sur-Seine, a circa 1970 building that looks like a jigsaw of saw-tooth shaped terraces bu Jean Renaudie and Reneé Gailhoustet.

-"The most striking expressions of Parisian Brutalism are to be found beyond the Peripheriqué in the zones of expansion in the second half of the twentieth century, where a new generation of progressive architects realized diverse experimentations with architectural form and social program," Wilson writes in the essay accompanying the map.
-"Paris's Brutalism makes a particular impact on urban history as an architecture of the new town, in forging of new municipal identities and post-war communities.
-The Brutalists grappled with the need for large-scale, system-built mass housing while they also sought to define new sculptural and spatial languages."
+“The most striking expressions of Parisian Brutalism are to be found beyond the Périphérique in the zones of expansion in the second half of the 20th century, where a new generation of progressive architects realized diverse experimentations with architectural form and social program,” Wilson writes in the essay accompanying the map.
+“Paris’s Brutalism makes a particular impact on urban history as an architecture of the new town, in forging of new municipal identities and postwar communities.
+The Brutalists grappled with the need for large-scale, system-built mass housing while they also sought to define new sculptural and spatial languages.”

 Designs from the era express Brutalism in myriad ways, from Marcel Breuer’s trefoil-shaped UNESCO headquarters to Pierre Vivien’s saucer-like Murat Telecommunications building.
 Wilson personally admires architect Jacques Kalisz’s design for the Administrative Center of Pantin, which dates from 1973, for the interplay of raw concrete with aluminum and a dramatic concrete ramp inside that plays up how a person circulates through the space.

-"The thing of note in Paris is the eclecticism of the period: it's a quite diverse range of materials and of form making," Wilson tells Co.Design.
-"I would say that there is a rather more experimental edge to Parisian Brutalism to that found in London, which may stem from a desire of that generation not to be seen to be too indebted to Le Corbusier—whose mid 1950s works, such as the Maison du Bresil within la Cité Universitaire, could be said to be an originating works of post war Brutalism—or paying homage to him."
+“The thing of note in Paris is the eclecticism of the period: It’s a quite diverse range of materials and of form making,” Wilson tells Co.Design.
+“I would say that there is a rather more experimental edge to Parisian Brutalism to that found in London, which may stem from a desire of that generation not to be seen to be too indebted to Le Corbusier–whose mid-1950s works, such as the Maison du Bresil within la Cité Universitaire, could be said to be an originating works of postwar Brutalism–or paying homage to him.”

 While some of the buildings designed during this period have weathered time well–Les Choux de Creteil is a beloved development and well cared for–others haven’t fared so well, like Les Étoiles.